NuclearCookie/PlatformDevSlides/course2/continuous_integration.md

 ### How is it used

+minimal usage:
-Each time you push to master, or create a PR to master, a series of tests are run on servers ( multiple plaforms )
+Each time you push to master, a series of tests are run on servers ( multiple platforms )

+extend to:
+* when creating a PR
+* each commit on each branch

 ### Advantages